VasilisKokotakis/Best-Ebay-Prices/README.md

+***

 # eBay Price Tracker

 A simple Python script that searches eBay for products using the **eBay Browse API** and saves the results to a CSV file.

 ## Features

-- Search for products on eBay (Sandbox or Production).
+- Search for products on eBay (Sandbox or Production environment)
-- Filter results by minimum and maximum price.
+- Filter results by minimum and maximum price
-- Save results (title, price, currency, link) into a timestamped CSV file.
+- Save results (title, price, currency, link) into a timestamped CSV file
-- Shows a preview of the first 5 results in the terminal.
+- Displays a preview of the first 5 results directly in the terminal

 ## Requirements

-- Python 3.8+
+- Python 3.8 or higher
-- eBay Developer Account (Sandbox or Production App Keys)
+- eBay Developer Account with app keys (Sandbox or Production)

 ## Installation